 The cost calculation has two main components: fuel costs and capital/operational/maintenance costs.
 The fuel component is based on the difference in costs between supply of biomass fuel and the assumed fossil fuel that it is replacing.
-The assumed biomass fuel cost used in this analysis is indicated in Table 2-8, and the assumed fossil fuel costs are indicated in Table 2-9.
-While municipal solid waste (MSW) has been identified as a potential feedstock, it has not been included in the cost analysis.
+The assumed biomass fuel cost used in this analysis is indicated in Table H-17, and the assumed fossil fuel costs are indicated in Table H-18.
+While MSW has been identified as a potential feedstock, it has not been included in the cost analysis.
 It is possible that MSW energy feedstocks have a very low or negative cost.
-This is because in the current market, waste haulers pay a tipping fee to the landfill or transfer station that receives the waste, and haulers could possibly forego this payment through delivery as an energy feedstock.
+This is because in the current market, waste haulers pay a tipping fee to the landfill or transfer station that receives the waste, and haulers could forego this payment through delivery as an energy feedstock.